tinacms/tina.io/content/docs/tina-cloud/data-layer.md

 "start": "yarn tinacms server:start -c \"next start\" --experimentalData"
 ```

-To opt into the frontend features of the datalayer you can set a flag in the `cmsCallback`.
+To opt-in to the frontend features of the datalayer you must set the `experimentalData` flag in the `cmsCallback` to true.

 ```ts
 cmsCallback: (cms) => {